COSMOS-CTC-Cambridge/damtp-research-programming/modules/prototyping.md

 -   so what does this look like as an iterative solver?
     -   since we process command line options on line `ksp.setFromOptions()` all we need to do is pass the correct parameters
     -   `-ksp_type gmres` is the default and actually very good, so we'll use that
-    -   `-pc_type ilu` is also the default, not necessarily the best but there are dozens to choose from and the best is problem dependent, so we use the default here, too
+    -   `-pc_type ilu` is also the default, not necessarily the best but there are dozens to choose from and the best is problem dependent
+        -   we use a good general preconditioner, block Jacobi: it is much more stable than ILU
     -   note there is *no need* to alter the source code *at all*

 ``` bash